-The first step in project development is to conduct a field reconnaissance and submit the ESIS Part I. Article 6.9.6, entitled Methodology, describes this process.
+The first step in project development is to conduct a field reconnaissance and submit the ESIS Part I. Section 6.9.6, entitled Methodology, describes this process.
 The ESIS submittal provides a foundation to assess the agricultural impacts (if any) of the project.
 It allows the project staff to have an awareness of all of the agricultural properties, where there may be some issues of concern, and which issues can be eliminated from further consideration.
-The ESIS Part I submittal shall be completed on e-Builder.
+The ESIS Part I submittal shall be completed on the Web-Based Program Management (WBPM) system.